Veg for containers

 Choose the right varieties: veg with shallower roots, like beetroot, do best; or try varieties bred specially for pots.
 Look for 'patio', 'dwarf' or 'container' on seed packets in our garden centre.

-Please ask the staff in our garden centre in Radyr (Cardiff) and Wenvoe (The Vale) for more information and advice about growing vegetables in containers.
+Please ask the staff in our garden centre in Cardiff and Vale of Glamorgan for more information and advice about growing vegetables in containers.